 For me personally, I loved the individual and group performances for which I had to step out of my comfort zone and test my limits.
 With each new performance, I found myself trying new things, and with the encouragement from the amazing music teachers, I managed to really improve in my playing.
 At points, I thought that I wouldn't be able to learn a song in time, or that I wasn't good enough to play something that actually sounded good, but as each of these challenges were overcome, my playing, as well as my confidence on stage improved greatly.
-The performances in the class environment also helped me to come out of my shell, as I knew that I was with my friends who would support and encourage me.
+The performances in the class environment also helped me to come out of my shell, as I knew that I was with my friends who would support and great range of topics and opportunities provides amazing experiences that would benefit anyone who decides to pick music as an elective.

-The music elective course has really helped me to improve in my playing, while forging also great friendships.
-The great range of topics and opportunities provides amazing experiences that would benefit anyone who decides to pick music as an elective.
+The music elective course has really helped те to improve in my playing, while forging also great friendships.
+The